JIAYI615/COMP472Project/D2/ReadMe.md

 Once the AI's search reaches the time limit, it will be forced to return the current best move.
 Because the ai iterate the board in a fixed way, to avoid returning the same move all the time, the list the moves will be shuffled randomly every time so that the ai will perform different moves.

+Th move returning time is set to 0.01, when it is detected that the time left is less than o.o1 the algorithm will start to return the current best move.
+If the returning time exceeds 0.01, the current ai will lose the game automatically.

 The heuristic designed:
 For both heuristics, the weight of AI's existence is 9999 to make sure the program will be able to detect win/lose cases.